-Are you finding your inbound sales calls are few and far between?
+Are you finding your inbound leads non-existent?
 Are you about to pick up the phone to make another fruitless cold call?
 Or perhaps you are writing yet another email to bombard your outdated contact list with the same old offers?

 These methods don’t work in an online world anymore.
-Buyer behaviour has changed so dramatically that sales teams and business owners need entirely new methods of finding and engaging with prospects.
+Buyer behaviour has changed so dramatically that sales teams and business owners need new ways of finding and engaging with prospects.

 Selling has changed.